codeyab22/codeyab22/README.md

 - 👋 Hi, I’m @codeyab22, an future full stack developer, inventor and CEO.
 - 👀 I’m interested in ..articificial intelligence, science, manufacturing and writing articles
-- 🌱 I’m currently learning anything in between-creating projects that are going and mak
+- 🌱 I’m currently learning anything in between-creating projects and
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with artists and people who are in
 - 📫 How to reach me at codeyab@

 <!---